Course of studies

 In preparing for your international exchange, pay close attention to the course of studies set out by the Civil Law Section to ensure you complete your program and obtain your diploma on time.

-To view your the course sequence for your program, click here.
+To view your the course sequence for your program, click on one of the links below:

 You must complete all compulsory LLL courses at the Civil Law Section of the University of Ottawa.